ssarfraz/LESH/README.md

 # Please Note:
 This updated optimized version does not include the Gaussian weighing as described in the paper.
 With the current optimzation, we have found it works better for general shape description.

-Another implementation by ArpitaSTugave (includes Gaussian weighing as in the orignol paper). you can check that out here https://github.com/ArpitaSTugave/Landmine/tree/master/Feature_Extractors/%2BLESH

 Acknowledgemnt: The code uses updated version of phasecongruency detection from Peter kovesi Matlab toolbox.
 Please use the respective paper citation in the file phasecong3.m